CDCgov/data-exchange-processing-status/test/scripts/load-testing/README.md

 # Overview
-These python scripts enables us to send the messages to the respective Messaging system based on the configurations for the cloud.
-When we try to send the messages, they are first sent to RabbitMQ.
-The RabbitMQ consumer,then, sends them to either the AWS Queue or Azure Service Bus queue depending on the configuration.
+The `pstatus_load_test.py` script enables us to send messages to the respective Messaging System based on the configurations.

+### Supported Messaging Systems
+- RabbitMQ
+- AWS (SQS Queue/ SNS Topic)
+- Azure (Service Bus Queue/ Topic)

 ### Environment Variable Setup
+Set the following environment variables
+#### Configuration to specify which cloud provider to use
+The message_system can either be `aws` or `azure` or `rabbitmq`.
+- `message_system` - The cloud provider we will be using (Set to either 'aws' or 'azure' based on which service provider we want to connect to).

+#### Configuration to specify whether to send to the queue or topic
+The use_queue is true for queues(AWS/Azure) AND false for topics (AWS/Azure).
+The use_queue is true for RabbitMQ.
+- `use_queue` - A string value set to either 'true' or 'false' to indicate whether to use a queue or a topic.
+Default value is set to 'true'.

 #### RabbbitMQ
 For RabbitMQ(Local Runs) only,  set the following environment variables:
 - `rabbitmq_host` - if not provided, `localhost` will be used.